henel321/homeassistant-config/README.md

 - Move more config to packages
 - Re-Add tamper alert for fire alarm once fixed in HA.
-- Add movement detection and saving images for camera
 - Lower bedroom termostat while balcony door is open to prevent it from activating.